Aarohi-masq/100_days_of_code/README.md

 Day91: Solved some hackerrank python programs.
 Day92: Solved some hackerrank python programs.
 Day93: Solved all the challenges of string in python on Hackerrank.
-Day94:Implemented Bresenham and DDA algorithm and did two task of MCSI internship.
+Day94: Implemented Bresenham and DDA algorithm and did two task of MCSI internship.
+Day95: Revised the topics in Noida cyber cell intern.
+The topics were Different Security policies, Physical security, Intro to Penetration testing, Need of penetration testing, Types of penetration testing, Different Standards and compliances, Cyber laws